American game show winnings records: 1999–2004: Million-dollar game shows

+Dan Avila notably appeared as a contestant on the Fox game show Greed on November 18, 1999 (the night before John Carpenter won $1,000,000 on Who Wants to Be a Millionaire) and became the first contestant in game show history to face a question worth more than $1,000,000.
+Avila reached the jackpot question, which was worth $2,200,000, and had to name the four most recognizable smells to the human nose, which are peanut butter, coffee, Vicks VapoRub and chocolate.
+He correctly guessed peanut butter, coffee, and Vicks VapoRub, but guessed tuna instead of chocolate, causing him to miss the jackpot by only one answer.
+He would ultimately leave empty-handed (had Avila chosen all four correct answers, he would have won $2,200,000 and held the record of biggest game show winner until Ken Jennings' 74-day run on Jeopardy! in 2004).
+Avila reappeared on the show on February 29, 2000 for a Million Dollar Moment special and faced a $1,000,000 question; Avila was asked to correctly select the four well-known U.S. cities that had attracted the most overseas tourists in 1999, according to the U.S. Commerce Department, which that year were Los Angeles, New York City, Orlando and Miami.
+Avila made Los Angeles, New York City, Orlando and Las Vegas his selections, and once again, he correctly answered three out of four but missed the jackpot by one answer, choosing Las Vegas instead of Miami, and therefore went home empty-handed again.
+Had Avila correctly answered both of his jackpot questions (along with his total winnings on several other game shows) he would have had a total of $3,309,500 to his name, placing him as the fifth-highest scoring game show contestant in history; instead, his overall winnings stand at $109,500.

-The ratings success of Millionaire sparked a brief glut of high-stakes game shows from the other networks, each attempting to outdo the other.
-In early 2000, Rahim Oberholtzer, a contestant on the revival of NBC's Twenty One, won four games in his appearances on the show, along with $120,000 in the show's "Perfect 21" bonus round, for a total of $1,120,000.
-For surpassing Carpenter's mark, then-host Maury Povich proclaimed Oberholtzer "the TV Game Show King".
-Late in its run, the Fox game show Greed brought back some of its previous winners to try for an extra $1,000,000.
+Late in its run, Greed brought back some of its previous winners to try for an extra $1,000,000.
 Curtis Warren, who was part of the first team to win $1,000,000 on the show (of which his share was $400,000, plus $10,000 for winning a terminator round), was one of the contestants brought back to do so on February 11, 2000.

 Warren was given a question about TV shows that had been made into movies, with eight choices (of which he had to identify the four correct answers).
 He successfully did so, giving himself $1,410,000 and the record for the time being.
 Warren's record was even shorter lived than Oberholtzer's had been, lasting only four days.
 Three days before Warren's win, David Legler, who also appeared on Twenty One, began a run as champion on the show.
 Four days after Warren's win, the run continued, with Legler having earned a grand total of $1,765,000 in six wins to surpass Warren's record and become the third contestant in two months to top $1,000,000 on a game show.